-Classes provide students with the opportunity to improve their speaking, reading, and writing and listening English language skills.
+Classes provide students with the opportunity to improve their speaking, reading, writing and listening English language skills.
 These skills are taught in conjunction with life skills to help the student function fully in the community.
 Multiple levels of instruction are available.
+Call (432) 685-6819 for more ESL information.